gumyr/cq_warehouse/README.md

 - `baseAssembly`: Optional[cq.Assembly] = None,
 - `clean`: Optional[bool] = True,

 One can see, the API for all three methods are very similar.
 The `fit` parameter is used for clearance hole dimensions and to calculate the gap around the head of a countersunk screw.
-The `material` parameter controls the size of the tap hole as they differ as a function of the material the part is made off.
+The `material` parameter controls the size of the tap hole as they differ as a function of the material the part is made of.
 For clearance and tap holes, `depth` values of `None` are treated as thru holes.
 The threaded hole method requires that `depth` be specified as a consequence of how the thread is constructed.

 The data used in the creation of these holes is available via three instance methods:
 ```python